The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Discussion

-As shown in Section \ref{sec:ra_dens}, considering \citet{2005ApJ...635..931B} halo models (constructed entirely of substructure) as the null hypothesis for a Z test, our wake detection passes the statistical significance test above 95\%, therefore the likelihood that the overdensity reported is the result of substructure is low.
-However, it is possible that chance alignments of substructure-induced overdensities could reproduce the density enhancements observed, but for this to be the case they must have the same angular size scale as the overdensity we observe, i.e., cover at least 30 degrees.
+As shown in Section \ref{sec:ra_dens}, considering the halo models constructed entirely of substructure by \citet{2005ApJ...635..931B} as the null hypothesis for a Z test, our wake detection passes the statistical significance test above 95\%.
+Therefore, the likelihood that the reported overdensity is the result of substructure is low.
+However, it is possible that chance alignments of substructure-induced overdensities could reproduce the observed density enhancements, but for this to be the case they must have the same angular size scale as the overdensity we observe, i.e., cover at least 30 degrees.

-The left panel in Figure \ref{fig:substructure} shows the distribution of angular scales for substructures identified in the halos modeled by \citet{2005ApJ...635..931B}.
-In this context, we define substructures as overdensities without requiring a shared origin for the constituent particles.
-See Appendix \ref{sec:hdbscan} for a detailed explanation of the procedure used to identify and measure the angular scale of the substructures.

-We found that 35.2\% of the substructures identified had an angular scale equal to or larger than the angular scale covered by our observations.
-Among these substructures, the majority are streams or alignments of stream-like features (see right panel of Figure \ref{fig:substructure} for an example of one of the identified substructures).
-A characteristic trait of streams is that, when observed through a narrow field, they typically reside at a specific distance from the Galactic center.
-This would manifest as an excess in the radial density profile at that particular radius, which is not evident in most of our data, as it can be seen in Figure \ref{fig:radial_b1_25}.

-However, \cite{2023ApJ...956..110C} discovered through a spectroscopic survey of K giants in the halo, that the Pisces overdensity is composed of 20-50\% debris from the Clouds.
-If this proportion is at the upper limit, accounting for the debris contribution would align both our detection and the findings of \cite{2021Natur.592..534C} with \citet{2019ApJ...884...51G} models.
-Given the density contrast observed in Figure \ref{fig:lmc25_ra}, reducing it by subtracting potential contamination would, even at the upper limit, maintain a density contrast consistent with a massive LMC.